redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 As a last resort, we decided to enable Performance Insights on the AWS console for our RDS instance so we could see which queries were eating up most of the IOPS and fix that specific query.

 Upon trying to enable Performance Insights, we found that it wouldn't work for anything less than a `db.t3.medium` which forced us to upgrade to a DB instance with 4GB of RAM.
-Damn you Jeff, bested again by your tactics.

 We upgraded the instance and then restarted the DB server and waited.
 I kept a close eye on the IOPS metric but it didn't seem to be budging beyond 0-10 IOPS, which I assumed meant that nobody was using the application yet.